ZecHub/zechub/README.md

 # ZecHub
-A decentralized education hub for Zcash.
+An open-source education hub for Zcash.
 The goal of ZecHub is to provide a educational platform where community members can work together on creating, validating, and promoting content that supports the Zcash ecosystem.
 We do this through a few mechanisms.

   1. [Tutorials.
 Primarily videos on ZEC UX.](https://www.youtube.com/channel/UC3-KM00kjCUheRzO5cq3PAA)